BesartSulejmani/CloudSkills-Bootcamp/README.md

 - Project 4: Linting in PowerShell and Python
 - Project 5: Testing in PowerShell and Python
 - Project 6: Documenting Code

+## Week 3: Infrastructure as Code

+We’re always hearing about infrastructure-as-code, which is a way to define the services you create today using code.
+This is a great entry-point into thinking like a developer and truly automating the work that you do to not only save yourself time, but to make the outcome of your work more efficient and shareable to your peers.

+- Project 1: Building an ARM template for Virtual Machine deployment in Azure
+- Project 2: Building a Terraform module to create a virtual network in AWS
+- Project 3: Testing infrastructure-as-code
+- Project 4: Intro to Azure Bicep

+## Week 4: GitHub and Source Control

+Writing code and thinking like a developer is important for DevOps, but having a place to save the code you write is just as important.
+With platforms like GitHub and practices like source control, you can rip that code out of your documents folder and store it in a safe, secure, and shareable location so you and your team can collaborate together.

+- Project 1: VS Code with Git and Github
+- Project 2: Working through push conflicts
+- Project 3: Contributing to an open source project

+## Week 5: Continuous Integration, Continuous Deploy, and Continuous Delivery

+Continuous Integration and Continuous Deployment/Delivery is the cutting-edge way to build and ship code.
+You can do anything from deploy a JavaScript application to run Terraform code to build your cloud services and infrastructure.
+This week is all about using CI/CD in both Azure and AWS using key CI/CD platforms.

+- Project 1: Deploying a C# web app via Azure DevOps
+- Project 1: Building without deploying in GitHub Actions
+- Project 3: Deploying Terraform via GitHub Actions
+- Project 4: Setting up Continuous Monitoring
+- Project 5: Artifacts and packages in CICD
+- Project 6: Creating AWS CodeDeploy

+## Week 6: Serverless in Azure and AWS

+Serverless computing has ramped up significantly lately, for good reason.
+You can take an application running on IIS or Nginx and instead of having to create infrastructure to run the app, you can simply run it in a service.
+No more having to worry about operating system updates or management.
+You only have to focus on the code that’s being deployed.
+This week we’ll dive into what serverless can do for you.

+- Project 1: Build an Azure Function app
+- Project 2: Build an Azure Web App
+- Project 3: Deploy an Azure Web App via CICD in GitHub Actions
+- Project 4: Create a Lambda Funcion
+- Project 5: Security for serverless apps
+- Project 6: Monitoring Serverless Azure Apps
+- Project7: Monitor Serverless AWS Apps